Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 #pagebreak()

 #example[
-  If a column has only one X, that prime implicant is essential:
+  If a column has only one $cross$, that prime implicant is essential:

   #align(center)[
     #table(